-9.(1) Where a public authority or other institution engages in an act or practice that is inconsistent with the Convention the Minister shall inform that authority or institution of the circumstances contravention.

-(2) If, after the public authority or institution has been notified under subsection (1), the contravention persists the Minister may issue a Direction requiring the public authority or institution to comply with its terms within the period set out therein.

-(3) A Direction under subsection (2) shall be in writing and shall be directed to the senior official in that public authority or institution.

-(4) A Direction once issued may be amended or rescinded and where amended shall have effect as amended.

-(5) A person who is named in the Direction and who, without reasonable excuse, fails to comply with that Direction is be liable on summary conviction to a fine not exceeding level 2 on the standard scale.

-(6) The Minister may by Notice published in the Gazette delegate the powers under this section to a person or body upon such terms as are set out in that Notice.
+- 9.(1) Where a person engages in an act or practice that is inconsistent with this Act the Minister, or any person that the Minister has appointed under subsection (6), must inform that person of the contravention. - (2) If, after the person has been notified under subsection (1), the contravention persists the Minister may issue a Direction requiring the person to comply with its terms within the period set out therein. - (3) A Direction under subsection (2) must- - (a) be in writing; - (b) if sent to an institution or company be directed to the senior official in that institution or company; and - (c) include that it is an offence to fail to comply with the Direction. - (4) A Direction once issued may be amended or rescinded and where amended must have effect as amended. - (5) A person who is named in the Direction and who, without reasonable excuse, fails to comply with that Direction is guilty of an offence and is liable on summary conviction to a fine not exceeding level 3 on the standard scale, and the Court may make any order it deems fit. - (6) The Minister may appoint a person to issue Directions under this Act. - (7) The Minister may revoke or vary any appointment made under subsection (6).